iamscottcab/braindead/README.md

 ```
 ++
 ```

+### Error Handling
+Because the BF syntax is relatively lightweight the compiler mostly just parses the file as is (sans white space considerations above).
+However the compiler will throw if it detects invalid loop combinations.

+`examples\closed-before-open.bf` will throw because a loop was closed without an associated open loop while `examples\open-loop-not-closed.bf` will throw because the loop was not closed before EoF.
+As open loops are counted during compilation this will handle nested loops for you

+## 🏃‍♀️ Runtime Semantics
 ### Input
+Input semantics seem to differ amongst BF compiler.
+Naively the spec says to just grab the next character.
+I wanted to strike a balance between simplicity while also having some intuitive feel.
+As a result when running a compiled BF program we don't blindly grab from `StdIn` in part because EoL tokens would be considered "characters".
+The following semantics apply as a result.

 The carriage return and new line characters `\r` and `\n` respectively denote the "end of input".
 If either is found then a zero result is returned.

 Take the BF program as described in `examples/cat.bf`.